Tank Man: Identity and whereabouts

 Little is publicly known of the man's identity or that of the commander of the lead tank.
-Shortly after the incident, the London newspaper Sunday Express named him as Wang Weilin (王维林), a 19-year-old student who was later charged with "political hooliganism" and "attempting to subvert members of the People's Liberation Army."
+Shortly after the incident, the London newspaper Sunday Express named him as Wang Weilin, a 19-year-old student who was later charged with "political hooliganism" and "attempting to subvert members of the People's Liberation Army."
+Several other sources and Timothy Brook's analysis also identify Tank Man as Wang Weilin, son of a factory worker.

 This claim has been refuted by internal Chinese Communist Party documents, which reported that they could not find the man, according to the Hong Kong-based Information Center for Human Rights.
 One party member was quoted as saying: "We can't find him.
 We got his name from journalists.
 We have checked through computers but can't find him among the dead or among those in prison."
-Numerous theories have sprung up as to the man's identity and current whereabouts.
+Numerous theories have sprung up as to the man's identity and whereabouts.

 Conflicting stories tell what happened to him after the demonstration.
 In a speech to the President's Club in 1999, Bruce Herschensohn, former deputy special assistant to US President Richard Nixon, said he was executed 14 days later; other sources say he was executed by firing squad a few months after the Tiananmen Square protests.
 In Red China Blues: My Long March from Mao to Now, Jan Wong writes that she believes from her interactions with the government media that they have "no idea who he was either" and that he is still alive on the mainland.
 Another theory is that he escaped to Taiwan and got a job as an archaeologist at the National Palace Museum.
 This was first reported by Yonhap News of South Korea.

 The Chinese government has made few statements about the incident or the people involved.
 The government denounced him as a "scoundrel" once on state television, but the segment was never shown publicly again.
 In a 1990 interview with Barbara Walters, Jiang Zemin, then General Secretary of the Chinese Communist Party, was asked what became of the man.
 Jiang first said (through an interpreter), "I can't confirm whether this young man you mentioned was arrested or not", and then replied in English, "I think [that he was] never killed."
 The government also argued that the incident evidenced the "humanity" of the country's military.

 In a 2000 interview with Mike Wallace, Jiang said, "He was never arrested."
 He then stated, "I don't know where he is now."
 He also emphasized that the tank stopped and did not run the young man over.